akamai/terraform-provider-akamai/README.md

 ## Installation

-This provider is automatically installed when you run `terraform init` on a configuration using the provider.
+To automatically install the Akamai Provider, run `terraform init` on a configuration.

 ## Documentation

-Documentation can be found on the [Terraform Website](https://registry.terraform.io/providers/akamai/akamai/latest/docs).
+You can find documentation for the Akamai Provider on the [Terraform Website](https://registry.terraform.io/providers/akamai/akamai/latest/docs).